What are Capital Markets?

 Others are decentralized and traded between market participants without an exchange or a broker, such as debt securities, commodities, and other derivatives.

 Derivatives can get complicated, but they represent a huge market as well.
-They are versatile and can be structured and created to modify features such as risk and return for other securities.
+They are versatile and can be structured and created to tailor features such as risk and return for other securities.

 Capital markets are a staple of the global economy.
 They provide an arena in which investors looking to invest saved funds in return for compensation.
 They can funnel their capital towards people and businesses who need the capital now in order to expand.
 This is the crux of how a capitalist, market-based economy grows.

 Thank you for reading CFI’s explanation of capital markets.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)® certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: